AustinMaddison/austinmaddison.github.io/content/notes/hello-mascot/index.md

 ### Reference
-I was heavily inspired by some of the stylized platformer games, some I even grew up on such as my little planet.
-I loved how tactile all the materials were in these games.
+I was heavily inspired by some of the stylized platformer games, some I even grew up on such as little big planet.

 ![reference](reference.jpg)

 What I liked about the art direction of little big planet is that you can immediately read exactly what each material was which is not true for all stylistic visuals.
 The cardboard, plastic, felt cloth, stitching, metallic joinery and so on.
 Every surface had a material description comprehensive enough to communicate to the player exactly what an object was made out of.
 It really grounded the visuals you saw on screen to reality, emphasizing this notion of a window into something thats both fiction but grounded in real life.
-I wanted to incorporate a similar level of tactileness to into my materials and shaders to give a similar window into shoebox effect.
+I wanted to incorporate a similar level of tactileness to my materials to give that similar window into a shoebox effect.

 ---